-Percent who had GPA below 1.0 Percent who had GPA of 3.75 and higher Percent who had GPA between 3.50 and 3.74 Percent who had GPA between 3.25 and 3.49 Percent who had GPA between 3.00 and 3.24 Percent who had GPA between 2.50 and 2.99 Percent who had GPA between 2.0 and 2.49 Percent who had GPA between 1.0 and 1.99 Percent who had GPA below 1.0 High School GPA data not available 100% king, first-time, first-year (freshman) students who submitted GPA: Percent of total first-time, first-year (freshman) students who submitted high school GPA:% Admission Policies C13.
-Application fee Does your institution have an application fee? ⊠ Yes □ No Amount of application fee:\$60.00 Can it be waived for applicants with financial n If you have an application fee and an on-line app Same fee: X Free: Reduced: need?
-Can on-line application fee be waived for applica ants with financial need?
-Yes C14.
-Application closing date Does your institution have an application closir Application closing date (fall):Jan 1 Priority date: ng date?
+C13.
+Application fee

+Does your institution have an application fee? 🔀 Yes 🗌 No

+Amount of application fee:\$60.00

+Can it be waived for applicants with financial need? 🔀 Yes □ No

+If you have an application fee and an on-line application optic on, please in dicate policy for students who apply on-line:

+Same fee: X

+Free:

+Reduced:

+Can on-line application fee be waived for applicants with fina ncial need?
+Yes

+C14 Application classing data

+C14.
+Application closing date

+Does your institution have an application closing date? 🔀 Yes 🗌 No

+Application closing date (fall):Jan 1

+Priority date:

 C15.
+Are first-time, first-year students accepted for terms oth er than the fall? 🗌 Yes 🔀 No

+C16.
+Notification to applicants of admission decision sent (fill in one only)

+On a rolling basis beginning (date):

+By (date):April 1

+Other:

-Are first-time, first-year students accepted for terms other than the fall? 🗌 Yes 🔀 No C16.
-Notification to applicants of admission decis sion sent (fill in one only) On a rolling basis beginning (date):By (date):April 1 Other: C17.
-Reply policy for admitted applicants (fill in one only) Must reply by (date): May 1 No set date: Must reply by May 1 or within weeks if Other: Deadline for housing deposit (MMDD): n/a Amount of housing deposit: Refundable if student does not enroll?
-Yes, in full notified thereafter
+C17.
+Reply policy for admitted applicants (fill in one only)

+Must reply by (date): May 1

+No set date:

+Must reply by May 1 or within weeks if notified therea after

+Other: Deadline for housing deposit (MMDD): n/a Amount of housing deposit: Refundable if student does not enroll?
+Yes, in full Yes, in part No

 C18.
-Deferred admission: Does your institution allow students to postpone enrollment after admission?✓ Yes □ No If yes, maximum period of postponement:1 year C19.
-Early admission of high school students: Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation? ☐ Yes ☐ No Early Decision and Early Action Plans C21.
+Deferred admission: Does your institution allow students to postpone enrollment after admission?

+Yes No If yes, maximum period of postponement: 1 year

+C19.
+Early admission of high school students: Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation?
+Xes

+Early Decision and Early Action Plans

+C21.
 Early decision: Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment?
+Xes No

-Yes No If "yes," please complete the following: First or only early decision plan closing date First or only early decision plan notification date Nov 15 Dec 15 Other early decision plan closing date Jan 1 Other early decision plan notification date Feb 15 For the Fall 2010 entering class: Number of early decision applications received by your institution493 Number of applicants admitted under early decision plan166 Please provide significant details about your early decision plan: C22.
-Early action: Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? ☐ Yes If "yes," please complete the following: Early action closing date Early action notification date Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans? ☐ Yes ☐ No
+If "yes," please complete the following:

+First or only early decision plan closing date Nov 15 First or only early decision plan notification date Dec 15 Other early decision plan closing date Jan 1 Other early decision plan notification date Feb 15

+Please provide significant details about your early decision plan:

+C22.
+Early action: Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?

+🗌 Yes  🔀 No

+If "yes," please complete the following:

+Early action closing date Early action notification date

+Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?

+🗌 Yes 🗌 No